pyastrolab/.github/profile/README.md

 <h2 align="center">DAC Summer School for Computational Astronomy 2025</h2>

 <p align="center">
   Welcome to <strong>PyAstroLab</strong>, the official GitHub organization for the 6-week summer school in computational astronomy.
-Hosted by the DAC initiative, this program introduces high school and undergraduate students to astronomy through the lens of Python programming.
+Hosted by the DAC initiative (ISRO Certified Space Tutor), this program introduces high school and undergraduate students to astronomy through the lens of Python programming.
 </p>

 ```